Austin Eye Care for Strabismus (“Crossed Eyes”)

 When the images from the misaligned eye are continuously suppressed, the vision in that eye fails to develop hence the term “lazy eye”.
 This leads to a condition known as amblyopia in which the vision in the misaligned eye is reduced.

 Our visual rehabilitation in Austin TX provides non-invasive treatment options for strabismus.
-Our programs provide a more functional and permanent solution compared to surgical intervention.
+Our programs provide a alternative solution to surgical intervention.
 While some doctors recommend surgery to correct the alignment of the extraocular muscles, this treatment option primarily addresses the symptoms and as a result may only be temporary.

 Our treatment programs provide a rehabilitative approach that corrects both the functioning of the eye muscles and the brain’s control of the same.
 The therapy trains the brain to process what both eyes see simultaneously which promotes better alignment and better vision.
 This is done through vision therapy, which is a personalized process administered by a professional vision therapist under the doctor’s supervision.
 Our doctors and vision therapists are always available to attend to your needs and offer the most suitable treatment.